Málaga Airport: Terminal 3

-Terminal 3 (styled as T3) is a new terminal at Málaga Airport.
+Terminal 3 (styled as T3) opened on 15 March 2010, with flight operations commencing the following day.
 Plans for construction started in 2001 and construction started in 2004.
 The works were carried out by Ferrovial.
 It was opened on 15 March 2010 by King Juan Carlos.

-The new terminal building at Málaga Airport has been designed by architect Bruce S. Fairbanks.
-The terminal was built to increase tourism around the Costa Del Sol, and to expand the airport due to increasing number of passengers.
+The new terminal building at Málaga Airport was designed by architect Bruce S. Fairbanks.
+The terminal was built to increase tourism around the Costa del Sol, and to expand the airport due to increasing number of passengers.
 It is adjacent to Terminal 2 and has an area of 250,000m², which is more than double the size of Terminal 2.
-It has 86 check-in counters, numbered 301 to 386, 20 new boarding gates, twelve which will have airbridges and 12 baggage reclaim carousels; nine European Union, two non-European Union and one special baggage reclaim carousel.
+It has 86 check-in counters, numbered 301 to 386, 20 new boarding gates, twelve which have airbridges and 12 baggage reclaim carousels; nine European Union, two non-European Union and one special baggage reclaim carousel.

 The terminal has more than doubled capacity to 30 million passengers or 9,000 an hour, is expected to double the number of flights and the 12,813,764 passengers handled during 2008, and this has increased further since the new runway was completed.

+In early 2024, Aena began talks of the possible expansion of Terminal 3 to increase capacity and to improve passenger experience.